Bodom (film): Plot

 A group of friends, Nora, Elias, Atte and Ida, go to Lake Bodom to camp and reconstruct the 1960 murders there.
-Ida has been rejected at school for her nude pictures.
-Her fascination with Elias is because he is accused of taking the pictures.
+Ida has been ostracized at school because of nude pictures taken of her.
+She is fascinated with Elias, because he is accused of taking the pictures.

 At night at Bodom, with Ida and Atte in the tent, someone grabs them through the tent.
 Atte goes out, and a mysterious figure stabs him.
 Nora and Elias run to the scene, but too late.
 The dying Atte tells them to escape before the killer returns to the tent.

-The trio tries to escape the car, but Nora's leg gives out, and she tells Elias and Ida to continue without her.
+The trio tries to reach the car, but Nora's leg gives out, and she tells Elias and Ida to continue without her.
 Elias tries to explain to the angry Ida that he has never taken any nude pictures of her.
 At that moment, a mysterious figure stabs Elias from behind, killing him.
 Nora, who has plotted with Ida to kill Elias and Atte, who ruined Ida's life, is revealed as the killer.
 The girls put on protective clothing and throw the boys' bodies into Lake Bodom.
 The girls plan to escape with their car, but realize that the car keys are in Elias' pocket.
 Ida desperately dives into the lake to pick up the keys, and Nora can see movement in the woods near the lake.